agsb/milliForth-RiscV/README.md

 Milliforth uses a minimal set of primitives and functions for make a Forth.

-This version iminimal code uses only 568 bytes, 506 bytes of Forth
+This version with minimal code uses only 568 bytes, 506 bytes of Forth
     engine and 62 bytes of linux system I/O, not counting ELF headers.

-Could add 8 bytes of postpone hack, and many bytes for extras words.
+Could add 12 bytes of postpone hack, and many bytes for extras words.

 No human WORDS.
 It uses DJB2 hashes in headers,
     instead of size+flags+name+pads.